Hari343/python_interview_session/part_2/readme.md

         milege: 20
     }

-3. Remove all the cars of type, CarType.HATCHBACK from the showroom cars list
+3. Remove all the cars of type, CarType.HATCHBACK from the showroom cars list.

-4. Call the dump_car_list method and write out the current cars list to the file
+4. Call the dump_car_list method and write out the current cars list to the file.

+5. Implement a function to read the car_names.txt which contains the names of required cars (eg: Bentley Continental GT) and return a list of boolean values stating whether the car is in the showroom or not.
+Your search algorithm should be implemented in a scalable and efficient manner.

 That is all.
 You have completed Part 2